mgreen1092/stock-series-app/README.md

 - Include a type search bar
 - Include temporary data for the home screen so it isn't blank when you first arrive
 - Have a rounded value on the y-axis ending in 0 or 5
+- Find a better news article source because a lot of the stocks don't have news data on Alpha Advantage
 - Improve styling
   - add rotating banner of stock tickers